Rok-G/PortfolioProjects/README.md

-Welcome to my Data Analytics Portfolio.
-Here you will find my projects, demonstrating skills in SQL,Tableau, Power BI, and Excel.
+Welcome to my GitHub repository!
+This portfolio is a curated collection of my data analytics projects, demonstrating skills in SQL, PostgreSQL, Tableau, Power BI, and Excel.
+Each project is designed to showcase analytical techniques, data visualization, and insights derived from diverse datasets.